sohankshirsagar/lsproxy/CONTRIBUTING.md

 ./scripts/run.sh $WORKSPACE_PATH
 ```

+The run script also builds as well, so you can just use this single script if you're iterating in development.

 > :warning: Like above you *can* run outside the docker container, but there are runtime dependencies and specific paths lsproxy is expecting.
 We do not officially support running lsproxy on your local machine.